-Your rental account #
+Your rent account #

-We’ll also give you a rental statement of account when your household changes, for example, the birth of a child, a new job or when
+We’ll also give you a rental statement of account when your household changes, for example, for the birth of a child, a new job or when

 someone else is moving in.
-When these types of changes happen, you must let us know – drop in to our office or phone us to discuss.
+When these types of changes happen, you must let us know, so please drop us a line or call in at our office.

 Rent reviews #